 Cancer Services Outcome Report for Quality and Screening Programs

-Deaconess Cancer Services has been accredited by the American College of Surgeons Commission on Cancer since 1977.
-They work in conjunction with the National Cancer Database to not only collect data on our cancer patients but to also report out the level of quality compared with other centers.
+Deaconess Cancer Services has been accredited by the American College of Surgeons Commission on Cancer (CoC) since 1977, and in 2016 was awarded a three year certificate of accreditation with Silver-Level Commendation – Comprehensive Community Cancer Program thru 2019.
+The CoC work in conjunction with the National Cancer Database to not only collect data on our cancer patients but to also report out the level of quality compared with other centers.

 Screening Program Report